datawire/forge-tutorials/deploy-service/step1.md

 In this tutorial, we're going to use Docker as our container format.
 We've created a simple web application in Python, the `hello-webapp`.
 To package the webapp as a Docker container, we create a `Dockerfile`.

-We've created a `Dockerfile` for you, so just type to see its contents:
+We've created a `Dockerfile` for you, so just type the following commands to see its contents:

 `cd hello-webapp`{{execute}}